CMeeg/gridsome-source-kentico-kontent/README.md

 ## Kentico Cloud GraphQL schema

-The following types of data are sourced from Kentico Cloud and made available for querying via the Gridsome GraphQL schema:
+The following types of data are sourced from Kentico Cloud and made available for querying via the Gridsome GraphQL data store:

 * [Content objects](#content-objects)
 * [Taxonomy objects](#taxonomy-objects)